spondbob/engine-docs/source/features/schema-history.md

 Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Apollo Engine integration on the appropriate GitHub profile or organization.

-<h3 id="check-schema-on-ci">Run validation on each commit</h3>
+<h3 id="service-check-on-ci">Run validation on each commit</h3>

 By enabling schema validation in a continuous integration workflow (e.g. CircleCI, etc.), validation can be performed automatically and potential problems can be displayed directly on a pull-request's status checks — providing feedback to developers where they can appreciate it the most.

-To run the validation command, the GraphQL server must have introspection enabled and run the `apollo schema:check` command.
+To run the validation command, the GraphQL server must have introspection enabled and run the `apollo service:check` command.
 For more information, see [schema validation](#schema-validation) or see the configuration recommendations below.

 ![GitHub Diff View](../img/schema-history/github-diff.png)

 <h3 id="publish-on-deploy">Publish to Apollo Engine after deploying</h3>

-In order to keep provide accurate analysis of breaking changes, it important to run the `apollo schema:publish` command each time the schema is deployed.
-This can be done by configuring continuous integration to run `apollo schema:publish` automatically on the `master` branch (or the appropriate mainline branch).
+In order to keep provide accurate analysis of breaking changes, it important to run the `apollo service:check` command each time the schema is deployed.
+This can be done by configuring continuous integration to run `apollo service:push` automatically on the `master` branch (or the appropriate mainline branch).

 Below is a sample configuration for validation and publishing using CircleCI: